 A student shall not commit an act of physical violence of an insulting or provoking nature against a teacher, school bus driver, school official, or other school employee.

-Any student alleged to have violated this rule shall be suspended pending a Local Formal Hearing.
-If found guilty at the Local Formal Hearing, the student is suspended for 10 school days and is referred to the Student Evidentiary Hearing Committee (SEHC), which may impose long-term suspension, expulsion, or a referral to an alternative school.
+Any student alleged to have violated this rule shall be suspended pending a Formal Hearing.
+If found guilty at the Local Formal Hearing, the student is suspended for ten (10) school days and is referred to the Student Evidentiary Hearing Committee (SEHC), which may impose long-term suspension, expulsion, or a referral to an alternative school.

 4.4.2.
 Physical Violence Causing Physical Harm

-A student shall not commit an act of physical violence causing physical harm against a teacher, school bus driver, school official, or other school employee.
+A student shall not commit an act of physical violence causing physical harm against a teacher, school bus driver, school official or other school employee.
 In accordance with OCGA 20-2-751.6, a student found to have committed an act of physical violence against a teacher, school bus driver, school official, or school employee resulting in physical harm shall be expelled from school for the remainder of the student’s eligibility to attend public school.

 Any student alleged to have violated this rule shall be suspended pending a Local Formal Hearing.
-If found guilty at the Local Formal Hearing, the student is suspended for 10 school days and is referred to the Student Evidentiary Hearing Committee (SEHC).
+If found guilty at the Local Formal Hearing, the student is suspended for ten (10) school days and is referred to the Student Evidentiary Hearing Committee (SEHC).
 If found guilty at the SEHC hearing, the student is expelled for the remainder of the student’s eligibility to attend school.
 The SEHC in its discretion may permit the student to attend an alternative education program for the period of the expulsion.

 The student will be referred to the juvenile court with a request for a petition alleging delinquent behavior.
 If the student is in kindergarten through grade eight, the SEHC may permit the student to seek reenrollment in a regular public school program for grades nine through twelve.
 Additionally, if the student is in kindergarten through grade six and there is no alternative educational program available, the SEHC in its discretion may permit the student to reenroll in school.
 (O.C.G.A. § 20-2-751.6)